-&lt;sup>2Besley (1995) and Carter and Yao (1999) studied the intertemporal interaction between the investment and rental-supply effects.
+2Besley (1995) and Carter and Yao (1999) studied the intertemporal interaction between the investment and rental-supply effects.
 They found that the rental-supply effect can strengthen the investment effect as the option of renting out land in the future helps reap investment fruits in an uncertain world.
 This paper, however, studies the contemporaneous interaction between the investment and rental-supply effects and thus complements their works.

-of land ownership security (Carter, 1988; Carter and Olinto, 2003).
+are rationed out of the credit market due to insufficient land endowments for collateral, regardless of land ownership security (Carter, 1988; Carter and Olinto, 2003).
 Thus, only large landowners will increase land-attached investments, which require upfront monetary outlays, in response to the improvement in land ownership security that lowers the risk of losing land-attached investments.

 The third market failure is the moral hazard of tenants not taking care of landlords' long-term land-attached capital (e.g., irrigation facilities like wells, livestock structures like stables and fences, long-lived tree crops like coffee and citrus, etc.) under short-term land rental contracts.
-Non-security barriers like legal caps on contract durations and landlords' inclination for flexible short-term contracts will make landlords not commit to long-term land leasing even if they have secure land ownership (Díaz et al., 2002; Bandiera, 2007).
-In the theory outlined below, I model this moral hazard problem as a capital depreciation risk facing landlords, i.e., the attached capital invested in the rented-out land may depreciate faster than that invested in the self-cultivated land.
+Non-security barriers like legal caps on contract durations and landlords' inclination for flexible short-term contracts will make landlords not commit to long-term land leasing even if they have secure land ownership (Díaz et al., 2002; Bandiera, 2007).3 In the theory outlined below, I model this moral hazard problem as a capital depreciation risk facing landlords, i.e., the attached capital invested in the rented-out land may depreciate faster than that invested in the self-cultivated land.